-1. An original and two (2) copies of a completed form to be supplied by the Commission at the request of the applicant, called "Application for Certificate of Appropriateness."

-2. An original and two (2) copies of a plot plan, scale of 1'' = 20', certified to the standards of a Class A-2 survey as defined in the Code of Practice for Standards of Accuracy of Surveys and Maps, adopted December 10, 1975 and as amended to date by the Connecticut Association of Land Surveyors, Inc. showing the location of all existing and proposed buildings and structures on the site, boundaries of the property, driveways, walkways, landscaping, including details of plantings, major tree and shrub areas, including paving materials, outdoor lighting and parking areas, certified by a licensed architect or other professional approved by the Commission.

-3. An original and two (2) copies of a rendering of the building or structure to be altered, erected, demolished or removed showing the front, rear, and side elevations floor plans (interior details not required) with dimensions and the materials to be used, certified by a licensed architect or other professional approved by the Commission.

-4. Where alterations are to be made, an original and two (2) copies of a detailed rendering of the portion or portions of the building or structure to be altered or erected, certified by a licensed architect or other professional approved by the Commission.

-5. An original and two (2) copies of a vicinity plan showing the buildings and structures within two hundred feet (200') of the boundaries of the parcel on which the building and structures are located.

-6. Three (3) copies of a narrative description of the timing and methods of construction or demolition.
+- a.
+The application shall include all of the following information and exhibits unless the Chairperson or the Agent for the Commission informs the applicant that one or more of the following items does not have to be submitted: - 1.
+An original and two (2) copies of a completed form to be supplied by the Commission at the request of the applicant, called "Application for Certificate of Appropriateness." - 2.
+An original and two (2) copies of a plot plan, scale of 1" = 20', certified to the standards of a Class A-2 survey as defined in the Code of Practice for Standards of Accuracy of Surveys and Maps, adopted December 10, 1975 and as amended to date by the Connecticut Association of Land Surveyors, Inc. showing the location of all existing and proposed buildings and structures on the site, boundaries of the property, driveways, walkways, landscaping, including details of plantings, major tree and shrub areas, including paving materials, outdoor lighting and parking areas, certified by a licensed architect or other professional approved by the Commission. - 3.
+An original and two (2) copies of architectural drawings (elevations) of all proposed building facades and relevant site features, at a minimum scale of 1/4" = 1' of the building or structure to be altered, erected, demolished or removed showing the front, rear, and side elevations floor plans (interior details not required) with dimensions and the materials to be used, certified by a licensed architect or other professional approved by the Commission.
+Sketch drawings that do not provide specificity shall not be sufficient. - 4.
+Where alterations are to be made, an original and two (2) copies of a architectural drawings of the portion or portions of the building or structure to be altered or erected, certified by a licensed architect or other professional approved by the Commission.
+Sketch drawings that do not provide specificity shall not be sufficient. - 5.
+An original and two (2) copies of a vicinity plan showing the buildings and structures within two hundred feet (200') of the boundaries of the parcel on which the building and structures are located. - 6.
+Three (3) copies of a narrative description of the timing and methods of construction or demolition. - 7.
+In the case of demolition or removal, the applicant must submit three (3)

-7. In the case of demolition or removal, the applicant must submit three (3) copies of a narrative and three (3) copies of a graphic description of the proposed appearance of the property after demolition or removal.
+copies of a narrative and three (3) copies of a graphic description of the proposed appearance of the property after demolition or removal.